sadraquecuellar/taskapp-web/README.md

-# taskapp-server
+# taskapp-app

-client side of taskapp using React + typescript
+server side of taskapp using node js

 tools used:
+- react-query
-- fastify
+- material-ui
-- prisma (ORM)
+- dayjs (Dates)
-- zod (validations)
+- phosphor-react (icons)

-npm run dev to run the server
+npm run dev to run the app